Andrew Jackson Fisk Historic Trail

 Join Andrew as he shares with you, in his own words, some of his experiences as a soldier stationed at a prairie fort.
 As you tour the grounds, watch for the signs posted at each structure.
 Also, plan to tour the visitor center in the North Barracks.
 There you will find other exhibits depicting military life on the prairie in the 1800s.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Governor William J. Janklow and Fort Sisseton (here, next to this marker); Senator Curt Jones and Fort Sisseton (here, next to this marker); Fort Sisseton Military Reservation, Dakota Territory (a few steps from this marker); North Barracks (within shouting distance of this marker); Library-Schoolhouse (within shouting distance of this marker); Stable (within shouting distance of this marker); Hospital (about 300 feet away, measured in a direct line); Fort Sisseton (about 400 feet away).
+Guard House (a few steps from this marker); Magazine (a few steps from this marker); Adjutant's Office (within shouting distance of this marker); The Laundress Quarters (within shouting distance of this marker); Officers' Quarters (about 300 feet away, measured in a direct line); South Barracks (about 300 feet away); Fort Sisseton (about 300 feet away); Library-Schoolhouse (about 500 feet away).
 Touch for a list and map of all markers in Eden.

 Credits.
-This page was last revised on December 10, 2020.
-It was originally submitted on December 8, 2020, by Connor Olson of Lemmon, South Dakota.
-This page has been viewed 28 times since then.
-Photo 1. submitted on December 8, 2020, by Connor Olson of Lemmon, South Dakota. • Mark Hilton was the editor who published this page.
+This page was last revised on December 11, 2020.
+It was originally submitted on February 4, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 164 times since then.
+Photos: 1, 2, 3. submitted on February 4, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.